OPS-E2E-PPE/VBA-Docs/api/Outlook.Conversation.ConversationID.md

 ---
-title: Conversation.ConversationID Property (Outlook)
+title: Conversation.ConversationID property (Outlook)
 keywords: vbaol11.chm3467
 f1_keywords:
 - vbaol11.chm3467
-ms.prod: outlook
 api_name:
 - Outlook.Conversation.ConversationID
 ms.assetid: ee3cbe92-9e98-1151-1774-bd3884ab2aa3
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Conversation.ConversationID Property (Outlook)
+# Conversation.ConversationID property (Outlook)

 Returns a **String** that uniquely identifies a **[Conversation](Outlook.Conversation.md)** object.
 Read-only.

 ## Syntax

 _expression_. `ConversationID`

-_expression_ A variable that represents a [Conversation](./Outlook.Conversation.md) object.
+_expression_ A variable that represents a [Conversation](Outlook.Conversation.md) object.

 ## Remarks

 This property associates items with a conversation.
 These items and the conversation all have the same value in their **ConversationID** property.

 This property corresponds with the MAPI property **PidTagConversationId**.

 ## See also